 - Certified Information Systems Security Professional (CISSP) - around four years' experience is required to achieve this certification.
-It's the most commonly held certificate in the sector with 54% of information security practitioners possessing it according to e-skills UK, the Sector Skills Council for Business and Information Technology.
-It is often seen as a pre-requisite for career development;
+It's the most commonly held certificate in the sector and is often seen as a prerequisite for career development.

-- Certified Information Security Manager (CISM) - this certification is suitable for practitioners with at least 5 years' work experience in the field;
+- Certified Information Security Manager (CISM) - this certification is suitable for practitioners with at least five years' work experience in the field.

 - Certified Ethical Hacker (CEH) - this is more often held by specialists working in penetration testing or security analytics.

-- CESG (Communications Electronics Security Group) Certified Professional (CCP) scheme is acknowledged as the UK Government's approved standard for information security specialists.
+The National Cyber Security Centre offers the CESG (Communications Electronics Security Group) Certified Professional (CCP) scheme, which is acknowledged as the UK Government's approved standard for information security specialists.
 It assesses at three levels, appropriate to the skills, qualifications and experience of the specialist at practitioner, senior practitioner and lead practitioner level.
-Once achieved, certification is valid for three years.
-The CCP is a pre-requisite for membership of the CESG Listed Advisor Scheme (CLAS).
-Membership of the CLAS shows credibility to work with and audit sensitive information held by government departments and law enforcement agencies.

 The National Cyber Security Centre also runs the CESG Certified Cyber Security Consultancy Service (CCSC), which is a professional accreditation scheme of approved consultants.